 An effective EDD program should also involve transaction monitoring and risk-based monitoring.
 Companies should take a strategic approach to assessing customer and transaction risks, including procedures for tracking suspicious activity and reviewing high-risk customers regularly.
 This will help organizations stay ahead of any potential AML issues and ensure that they’re compliant with all applicable regulations.

-EDD in banking is a critical component of the KYC compliance procedure.
-It entails collecting information to verify the identification of consumers and determine the precise amount of money laundering risk each presents.
+EDD in banking is a critical component of the KYC compliance process.
+It collects information to verify the customer’s identity and determine the precise amount of money laundering risk each presents.
 During the EDD process in banking, the client is requested for much more information than they are during the CDD process, since this information may be utilized to reduce the risks associated.

 The five FATF-recommended optimal steps for EDD in KYC are: